DYGV/meta-forest/examples/FFT/README.md

 ```
 rsync -arv --exclude '*.log' --exclude 'ip/' --exclude 'vivado/' --exclude '.Xil' ./ xilinx@pynqz1:/home/xilinx/project_1
 ```
-The directory on the remote FPGA when the rsync command completes is shown in the following image.
+The directory on the remote FPGA when the rsync command finishes is shown in the following image.
 ![tree_on_fpga_board](./resources/rsync_remote_tree.png)

 ## 4. Generate ROS2 Packages for ROS2-FPGA Nodes